Menopause Mondays: It’s Time for a Menopause Tune Up

 1. Listen to Your Body.
 Listening to our bodies’ dashboards is the first and most important step in our bodies riding smoothly during perimenopause and menopause.
 Until you pay attention to those flashing lights, you can’t do anything about them.

 2. Find a Menopause Specialist.
 Gynos are great, but they often aren’t trained in the specifics of perimenopause and menopause tune ups.
-To find a specialist near you, consult my Menopause Doctor Directory, get a referral from your primary care physician, or ask the women in your life who’s guiding them toward hormone happiness.
+To find a specialist near you, consult my Menopause Specialist Directory, get a referral from your primary care physician, or ask the women in your life who’s guiding them toward hormone happiness.

 3. Chart Your Menopause Symptoms.
 To help track your symptoms, sign up for my free Menopause Mondays Blog and Health News Flash to receive my Menopause Symptoms Chart via email.
 Each day, chart the frequency, duration, and severity of your perimenopause and menopause symptoms and take this chart in with you to your appointment with your menopause specialist.

 4. Know Your Numbers.
 Ask your menopause specialist about receiving a complete blood workup, including a hormone panel.
-The proper testing together with your completed Menopause Symptoms Chart will enable your doctor to create an individualized program just for you.
+The proper testing together with your completed Menopause Symptoms Chart will enable your specialist to create an individualized program just for you.
 There are lots of numbers involved, but don’t worry, no algebra needed!

 5. Stay on the Path.
 Remember, one tune up is not enough.
 Constantly listen to your body, monitor your symptoms, and maintain an open dialogue with your menopause specialist.

 As we get our cars all ready to roll, let’s remind ourselves to put our own personal health needs on our tune-up list.
 After all, without that our bodies can’t properly take us where we want and need to go.
 So turn up your car’s volume and heed the wise words of the Beatles…

 Baby you can drive my car